Fireside

 the

-own humility.
-But John the Baptist speaks of a better way
+own self-effacing humility.
+John the Baptist speaks of a better way

 coming--a